8 Tips To Prepare Your Amazon PPC Campaigns for Black Friday & Cyber Monday

 3. Pause targets with an ACOS 2–3 times higher than your target ACOS or with notably low conversion rates and high ACOS.

-4. Pause campaigns that haven’t performed well in the last 30 days (campaigns with significantly high ACOS or a low conversion rate).
+4. Pause campaigns that haven’t performed well in the last 30 days (with significantly high ACOS or a low conversion rate).

 2. Increase Bids to Be Competitive

-Every brand wants to get the highest possible visibility and rank during events such as Black Friday and Cyber Monday in order to capitalize on the increased traffic.
+Every brand wants to get the highest possible visibility and rank during events such as Black Friday and Cyber Monday to capitalize on the increased traffic.

 What does this mean for you?